 Easy HTTP (POST) communication with UnityWebRequest

-It may seem a little late, but I've only implemented communication via www, so I'll write about it again ^^;
+It feels a bit late to be doing this, but I've only implemented communication via www so I thought I'd revisit it ^^;

 What to make